 And speaking of 'jumping the shark', what precisely were the producers thinking when they conceived of a hovercraft gondola?
 And a midget girlfriend for Jaws?
 AND A BLOODY DOUBLE-BLOODY-TAKE PIGEON!

 What I find particularly aggravating about this film, though, is how little it resembles the book it is based on.
 Ian Fleming's Moonraker was one of the better entries in his iconic espionage series, with a simple yet suspenseful plot and some good, old-fashioned racism against the Germans, and to not see it realised on the big-screen simply because it wasn't 'ambitious enough' for Broccoli's tastes is utterly infuriating.

-This is undoubtedly my least favourite Bond movie.
+This is not my least favourite Bond film of the official series (because Never Say Never Again doesn't even deserve to be called a Bond film), but it certainly makes the bottom five.
 Even Roger Moore, who I unashamedly love as Bond, couldn't save it.
-In fact, his persona is so exaggerated for this instalment that he comes dangerously close to being insufferable.
-The film does have some positive qualities the mise-en-scene is lovely and John Barry delivers another superlative score (though his lyrics for the theme song are straight out of a George Lucas movie) but in the end the whole product amounts to an utterly horrid piece of self-depreciating camp that revels in the fact it doesn't give a damn anymore about telling a compelling story.
+In fact, his persona is so exaggerated for this installment that he comes dangerously close to being insufferable.
+The film does have some positive qualities the mise-en-scene is lovely and John Barry delivers another superlative score (though his lyrics for the theme song are straight out of a George Lucas movie... how appropriate) but in the end the whole product amounts to an utterly horrid piece of self-depreciating camp that revels in the fact it doesn't give a damn anymore about telling a compelling story.

 Klaatu Barada Keanu